randallcastillo/certdevops/README.md

-# certdevops
+# CI/CD Environment
+### DevOps Specialist Certification
-Certificación DevOps UCreativa
+### TechGround, UCreativa

-## What You Will build
+---
+## The Service
-A sample RESTful web service with Spring Boot Actuator.
+This is a RESTful web service with Spring Boot Actuator.
 The service accepts the following HTTP GET request:

 ```